dataninja-python/play-jeopardy/README.md

 * Write a README.md file with explanation of tech, approach, link, installation instructions, unsolved problems, etc
 * Use AJAX to make a request to an external API and insert some of of the data retried into the DOM
 * Implement responsive design
-* Have one or more ocmplex user interface modules such as a carousel, a modal, a stick nav, tootips, etc
+* Have one or more complex user interface modules such as a carousel, a modal, a stick nav, tootips, etc